melvinsh/laravel-quickstart/readme.md

 - Added deploy, seed, and refresh scripts in [bin].

 - Removed everything but MySQL from [app / config {/,/ local} / database.php].
-- Set sqlite as default database driver for local and production [ˆ].

 - Set timezone to Europe/Amsterdam in [app / config / app.php].